andrewgryan/leaflet-html/README.md

 l-tile-layer | `L.tileLayer` call, can be attached to a `l-map` or `l-base-layers` element. l-marker | `L.marker` equivalent, can be attached to a `l-map` or `l-layer-group`.

+Each custom element can be configured using HTML attributes with the same naming convention as the Leaflet docs.
+The only thing to be aware of is to change case from camelCase to kebab-case.
+E.g. `maxZoom` becomes `max-zoom`.

 ## Example